 Implement the Cleveland Plan

-Since 2012, the foundation and partners remain deeply involved in the implementation of the Cleveland Plan.
+Since 2012, the foundation and partners remain deeply involved in the implementation of the 2012 Cleveland Plan for Transforming Schools.
 We work to ensure every family in every Cleveland neighborhood has a variety of great schools from which to choose.

 - Open high-quality new and re-designed schools and introduce specialized programming